felipecastrosales/site/README.md

 - Make a pull request, describing the changes you made and await approval.
 - You can also make suggestions by opening an issue, reporting bugs or requesting new features.
 ```

+If you plan to contribute even more, see the [Contribution Guide](.github/docs/CONTRIBUTING.md). 😉

 ---